Lin Fei-fan: I Don’t Feel Pressure to Run for Office

-The Taiwan Gazette recently sat down with Lin Fei-fan to discuss the impact of the Sunflower Movement, running for political office, and the future of Taiwan’s “Third Force” parties.
+The Gazette sits down with Lin Fei-fan to discuss the impact of the Sunflower Movement, running for political office, and the future of Taiwan’s “Third Force” parties.

 By Aaron Wytze Wilson